 Bill Bennett on Bernie Sanders' plan to cancel student loan debt: The government 'largely created this mess'

-As 2020 Democratic presidential hopefuls unveil their plans to combat the student loan crisis, Former Education Secretary Bill Bennett argued Monday against the concept of government action to eliminate college debt.
+As 2020 Democratic presidential hopefuls unveil their plans to combat the student loan crisis, former Education Secretary Bill Bennett argued Monday against the concept of government action to eliminate college debt.

 Bernie Sanders announced on Monday that he hopes to cancel the $1.6 trillion student loan debt in America and introduce a tax on stock bond and derivatives trades to make up the balance.
 Elizabeth Warren's legislative proposal also includes loan forgiveness, with the exception of borrowers with a household income of more than $250,000.